Beaufort

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Beaufort has eight active public transport stops in operation, offering a mix of train and bus services.
-These stops are served by 15 different routes, collectively facilitating 164 weekly passenger trips.
-Transport accessibility is assessed as limited, with residents typically residing 1022 meters away from the nearest stop.
+Beaufort has eight active public transport stops operating within its boundaries, offering a mix of train services.
+These stops are served by seven different routes that collectively facilitate 99 weekly passenger trips.
+The accessibility of these transport options is rated as limited, with residents typically residing 1022 meters away from the nearest stop.
+As a predominantly residential area, most residents commute outward.
+Cars remain the primary mode of transportation, used by 94% of residents, while walking accounts for 5%.
+On average, there are 1.9 vehicles per dwelling in Beaufort, which is higher than the regional average.

 Frequently Asked Questions - Transport